 Hello, my name is Kevin.
 I am a psychotherapist, counsellor and Cognitive Behaviour Therapist offering counselling in Finchley, Golders Green, Hendon, Barnet, North London and online.

-In more than thirty years as a practicing therapist I’ve helped many people from different backgrounds and I work with a range of therapies depending on what is best for the client.
-The first session is £55 and I have a sliding scale of fees of £55-£75.
+As a practicing therapist with more than thirty year's experience, I've helped many people from different backgrounds and I work with a range of therapies, like Cognitive Behaviour Therapy or a more psychodynamic approach, depending on what is best for the client.

-Life can throw at us more than we are able make sense of at times.
-This can affect you and your relationships, whether at work or in your personal life.
-A loss of self-confidence may lead to some critical, negative thinking.
-You begin to realise you are thinking and behaving in a way you don’t like – in the same ‘old situation’ – feeling both anxious and stressed.
-You know you don’t want to be there, yet somehow it’s happened again.
+Sometimes life can throw at us more than we are able make sense of.
+This can affect you and your relationships, whether at work or in your personal life and a loss of self-confidence can lead to some critical, negative thinking.
+You begin to see how you are thinking and behaving in a way you don't like - in the same 'old situation' - feeling both anxious and stressed.
+You know you don't want to be there, and yet somehow it has happened again.

-When you come to see the therapist, the ‘problem’ or the symptom you are trying to understand often feels like it is just happening to you, rather than something you have control over.
-Counselling gives you a safe place to talk about what’s happening in your life, but without the shame or guilty feelings that are often a part of the ‘problem’.
-Getting things out in the open and sharing them with someone who can listen without being involved, helps you see and understand the difficulties you are facing, and to see them from a different perspective.
-This helps you understand that the negative thinking about yourself can be challenged and then you start to see it’s not necessary and it certainly doesn’t help.
+When you come to see the therapist, the ‘problem’ you are trying to understand, often feels like it is just happening to you, rather than an issue you have thought about and addressed.
+Counselling gives you a safe place to talk about what's happening in your life, but without the shame or guilty feelings that are often a part of the 'problem'.
+Getting things out in the open and sharing them with someone who can listen without being involved, helps you see and understand the difficulties you are facing, and also to see them from a different perspective.
+This helps you realise that this negative thinking about yourself can be challenged.
+Then you begin to see it's not necessary and it doesn't have to be this way.

-A part of this process, is about understanding how relationships from the past can play out in the present.
-This in turn allows you to develop a more mindful attitude towards yourself, rather than just reacting when you feel stressed and anxious.
+A part of this process, is about seeing how relationships from the past can play out in the present, influencing and shaping how you both feel and behave.
+This helps you understand what's going on and develop a more mindful attitude towards yourself, rather than just reacting when you feel stressed and upset.

-An important part of counselling, is that as it progresses and you become more aware and confident, you are able to think about new ways of addressing these issues, and start to make changes in the world outside.
-But this is not an easy process and having someone there, travelling with you and supporting you, as you start to find a better way to get on with your life, can make a real difference.
+An important part of counselling, is that as it progresses and you become more aware and confident, you can think about new ways of addressing these issues, and start to make changes in the world outside and in your relationships.
+But this is not an easy process, it takes time and effort, and having someone there, travelling with you and supporting you as you start to find a better way to get on with your life, can make a real difference.

-Counselling almost starts with the ‘problem’ or what is sometimes called the symptom – feeling anxious and stressed, panic attacks, not sleeping well, self-medicating with drugs or alcohol, issues around low self-esteem, obsessing about things, procrastinating, often feeling tired and a myriad other ways of describing what is troubling you.
-But underneath this unhappiness there is also what I sometimes call an ’emotional or subjective logic’.
+Counselling almost always starts with the ‘problem’ – feeling anxious and stressed, panic attacks, not sleeping well, self-medicating with drugs or alcohol, issues around low self-esteem, obsessing about things, procrastinating, often feeling tired and a myriad other ways of describing what is troubling you.
+But underneath this unhappiness there is also what I sometimes call an emotional or 'subjective logic'.

-What is that tendency which keeps you in a relationship that is not working, why do you keep obsessing about certain things, what’s making you very anxious at times or angry, why are you so critical of yourself and often feel you must do more than you need to and end up sliding into those feelings of depression and low self-esteem?
-It is these subjective ‘logics’ or tendencies which can have an addictive quality, in the sense you keep getting drawn into them which you can then explore in counselling.
-And it is by exploring them and understanding what is going on that paves the way for making real changes in your life.
+What is that tendency or 'emotional logic' which keeps you in a relationship that is not working, why do you keep obsessing or going on about certain things, what’s making you very anxious at times or angry, why are you so critical of yourself and often feel you must do more than you need to and end up sliding into those feelings of depression and low self-esteem?
+It is these subjective 'logics' or tendencies that can have an addictive quality, in the sense you keep getting drawn into them, in spite of your best intentions, which you can then explore in the therapy.
+And it is by exploring them, putting them on the table so to speak, and having a good look at them and understanding what is going on, that paves the way for making real changes in your life.

-People come to me for help a wide range of issues.
-Here are a few of the more common difficulties that can be supported through counselling:
+People come to me for help with a wide range of issues.
+You can see below some of the more common difficulties that can be addressed through counselling:

 Feelings of stress or anxiety